atawakol/KafkaTesting/readme.md

 **Notes**

 1. To create topic with one partition only and 3 replica, run the following
- * `$> bin/kafka-topics.sh --create --topic "User_Messages"  --zookeeper localhost:2181  --partitions 3  --replication-factor 3`
+ * `$> bin/kafka-topics.sh --create --topic "User_Messages"  --zookeeper localhost:2181  --partitions 1  --replication-factor 3`
 2. To list all topics, run the following
  * `$> bin/kafka-topics.sh --list  --zookeeper localhost:2181`
 3. To delete a topic, run the following  ( the delete.topic.enable has to be true on all brokers first )
  * `$> bin/kafka-topics.sh --delete --topic "test"  --zookeeper localhost:2181`
-4- To run a the Kafka "console" producer that is shipped with the Kafka folder
+4- To run a Kafka "console" producer that is shipped with the Kafka folder
  * `$> bin/kafka-console-producer.sh  --broker-list localhost:9092 --topic User_Messages`
    OR
  * `$> bin/kafka-console-producer.sh config/producer.properties`
-5- To run a the Kafka "console" consumer that is shipped with the Kafka folder
+5- To run a Kafka "console" consumer that is shipped with the Kafka folder
- * `$> in/kafka-console-consumer.sh --zookeeper localhost:2181 --topic User_Messages --from-beginning`
+ * `$> bin/kafka-console-consumer.sh --zookeeper localhost:2181 --topic User_Messages --from-beginning`

+6- To run a Kafka producer (used for performance test) that is shipped with the Kafka folder
+ * `$> bin/kafka-producer-perf-test.sh  --topic User_Messages --num-records 50 --record-size 10 --throughput 10 --producer-props bootstrap.servers=localhost:9092 key.serializer=org.apache.kafka.common.serialization.StringSerializer value.serializer=org.apache.kafka.common.serialization.StringSerializer`

+6- To alter a topic
+ * `$> bin/kafka-topics.sh --zookeeper localhost:2181 --alter --topic User_Messages --partitions 5`

 ''''